DoNotCopyy/DoNotCopyy/README.md

 2.Respect my boundaries !!
 I don't like heavy flirting / sexualizing, it isn't my thing and I will srsly not vibe with you babes <3 + Minor !!

-3.Ships / rps dni!!
-(I will bully you.)
+3.Ships / rps dni, Racist, boring, proshipper, into kids, downbad for horrible human beings dni!!! fuck you

 4.Don't be 'quirky' around me / full of yourself, I srsly will not like talking to you